spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/priceproduct-module-details-reference-information.md

 ### Service

-- `PriceProductFilterPluginInterface`—filters array of prices based on `PriceProductFilterTransfer`.
+- `PriceProductFilterPluginInterface` — filters array of prices based on `PriceProductFilterTransfer`.
-- `PriceProductDimensionExpanderStrategyPluginInterface`—expands `PriceProductDimension` transfer basing on some properties of this transfer (like `idPriceProductDefault`).
+- `PriceProductDimensionExpanderStrategyPluginInterface` — expands `PriceProductDimension` transfer basing on some properties of this transfer (like `idPriceProductDefault`).

-Reading prices from Storage is implemented in `PriceProductStorage` module, plugins for reading prices reside in `PriceProductStorageExtension` module (`/Spryker/Client/PriceProductStorageExtension/Dependency/Plugin/PriceProductStoragePriceDimensionPluginInterface`) which has two methods for reading prices from Storage: `findProductConcretePrices($id)` and `findProductAbstractPrices($id)`
+Reading prices from Storage is implemented in the `PriceProductStorage` module, plugins for reading prices reside in the `PriceProductStorageExtension` module (`/Spryker/Client/PriceProductStorageExtension/Dependency/Plugin/PriceProductStoragePriceDimensionPluginInterface`) which has two methods for reading prices from Storage: `findProductConcretePrices($id)` and `findProductAbstractPrices($id)`

 Prices for price dimension inside Storage are supposed to be stored as a separate key-value for each product, abstract and concrete.
 For example, can check `kv:price_product_abstract:X` (X = ID of product).